 That's one way of figuring out how many sharps or flats any particular major scale or key signature has.
 Hope this has been helpful.

 Below is a picture of the circle.
 It uses sheet music to describe which notes are sharp or flat, but the formula still applies.
-(Note: I grabbed this from Wikipedia, hope he doesn't mind)
+(Note: I grabbed this from Wikipedia, hope they don't mind)

 Join our mailing list to receive the latest news and updates from our team.